jkimlab/PLR-GEN/README.md

 ### Examples of running with the Docker image

-- If you pulled the PLR-GEN docker image (jkimlab/plrgen), read_1.fq, read_2.fq are in /LOCAL_DISK/DATA directory, all reference sequence files are in /LOCAL_DISK/DATA/fasta/ directory, you can run PLR-GEN with docker image as followed command,
+- Suppose (1) you pulled the PLR-GEN docker image (jkimlab/plrgen), (2) read_1.fq, read_2.fq are in /LOCAL_DISK/DATA directory, and (3) all reference sequence files are in /LOCAL_DISK/DATA/fasta/ directory.
+In this situation, you can run PLR-GEN with docker image as followed command,
 	1. Make a reference list file in the /LOCAL_DISK/DATA directory with the file system for the docker image, for an example,

 		file: /DATA/reference_list.txt